lianos/moin-mule/README.rst

-MoinUpLoadEr (``mule``) is a utility that makes it easy to attach files to wiki pages in a non-annoying way. ``mule`` provides a simple command line interface to send a file, or batches of files (all files in a given directory, for example), to a specified wiki page.
+MoinUpLoadEr (``mule``) is a utility that makes it easy to attach files to MoinMoin_ wiki pages in a non-annoying way. ``mule`` provides a simple command line interface to send a file, or batches of files (all files in a given directory, for example), to a specified wiki page.